 Take a look at how these retailers created focal points in their stores:

-Think of your business’ story as the way you want your customers to describe your store if they were talking about it to a friend.
+Think of your business’s story as the way you want your customers to describe your store when they talk about it to a friend.
 To best tell your story, ensure that each merchandising element makes sense as part of a complete visual narrative.
 Cohesion plays a major role in creating a discernible story.

 A great example of effective storytelling via merchandising is the brand Free People.
 When customers walk away from a Free People storefront, they are left feeling like they just experienced a girly, bohemian escape.
 Pale colors, soft lighting, whimsical decor—everything fits into Free People’s girly-boho narrative.